Université de Sherbrooke Stadium

-Université de Sherbrooke Stadium (Stade de l'Université de Sherbrooke) is a multi-purpose stadium at the Université de Sherbrooke in Sherbrooke, Quebec.
+Université de Sherbrooke Stadium (Stade de l'Université de Sherbrooke) is a multi-purpose stadium at the Université de Sherbrooke in Sherbrooke, Quebec, Canada.
 It is home to the Sherbrooke Vert et Or track and field, soccer, and football teams.
 It was built in 2003, and has a fixed seating capacity of 3,359.
 The stadium hosted the 2003 World Youth Championships in Athletics.
+The stadium remains multi-purpose having the potential to host an array of sport including but not limited to: